 In cooperation with the Department of Psychology, a concentration in Social Psychology is available for adequately prepared students.
 Under this program a student may obtain a major in either department.
-Prerequisites for the concentration include Sociology and Anthropology 101 and 103; Psychology 101 and 102.
+Prerequisites for the concentration include Sociology and Anthropology 101 and 103; Psychology 101 and three additional hours in psychology.
 Students interested in the concentration should consult their major adviser as early as possible in their college career.

-Informal study under a specific Faculty member will be offered to a limited number of upperclass majors only.
+Informal study is offered to a limited number of upperclass majors only.
+Consent of the instructor is required.
 The purpose of such study is to permit a student to secure specialized instruction not covered by existing courses.